L0rdC0mm4nd3r/PDFSCRAPE/README.md

 # PDFSCRAPE

-> PDFSCRAPER is a script written in Python which will allows you to automatically download
+> PDFSCRAPE is a script written in Python which will allows you to automatically download
 > pdfs from http://ndl.ethernet.et.edu

 ## Features